Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • trainers;

-All these devices protect the teeth, but they do not cure bruxism.
+All these devices protect teeth, but they do not cure bruxism.
 If the grinding is caused by a psycho-emotional state, the doctor may prescribe:

-• taking sedative drugs (Persen, Novo-Passit);
+• taking sedative medications (Persen, Novo-Passit);

 • Botox injections;